 Resident Assistants (RAs) are peer role models responsible for developing a community within a residence.
 To accomplish this task, RAs specialize in understanding the unique needs of each student in their section, and have an appreciation of diversity and understand that residents’ needs vary.
-RAs address those diverse needs through personalized interaction with each resident, creating inclusive programming and empowering residents to be engaged citizens within their larger residence community by getting involved in residence events and House Council meetings.
+RAs address those diverse needs through personalized interaction with each resident, creating inclusive programming and empowering residents to be engaged citizens within their larger residence community by getting involved in residence events.
 They also act as an academic resource for students.
 RAs are aware of campus resources and intentionally involve faculty and staff to provide expertise to help students succeed academically and personally.
 As an RA, you will further develop your own leadership abilities, experience areas of personal growth and develop professional skills sought after in a professional work setting.
 Your impact as a resident Assistant will be felt by all of your residents as you are a key part to their time here at Acadia.

 How to Apply

-To apply for the position as a New Resident Assistant for the 2021-22 year, please follow the link provided below (it will become available towards the end of November) and fill in all required fields needed for this application.
-Applications open at 12:00 am on February 1st, 2021 and close on February 21st, 2021 at 11:45 pm.
+To apply for the position as a New Resident Assistant for the 2022-23 year, please follow the link provided below (it will become available towards the end of November) and fill in all required fields needed for this application.
+Applications open at 12:00 am on December 1st, 2021, and close on January 14th, 2022, at 11:45 pm.